Craven-Biostat-Lab/PLEIADES/README.md

 Installation
 -------------------
-Install node.js (latest version).
+- Install node.js (latest version, Ubuntu repository version is too old.).
-CD to angular-frontend folder, and run "npm install" to install required node.js packages.
+- CD to angular-frontend folder, and run "npm install" to install required node.js packages.
+- Copy article HTML files into the "articles" folder.
+For the article PMC4055262, the HTML file should be in articles/PMC4055262/PMC4055262.html

 About the angular2 frontend